The Science Of IQ Testing

 • Reliability.
 A reliable test is one that is consistent – either internally (different IQ questions or sub-tests should all measure the same thing), or over time – so that if you re-test someone using the same test, it should give you the same measure.
 If you score 120 on one day and 140 on the next, this is not a reliable test.

 • Validity.
-If a test is valid it measures what it is supposed to – our real intelligence (or general cognitive ability) and not ‘IQ test taking’ or ’schooling’.
+If a test is valid it measures what it is supposed to – our real intelligence (or general cognitive ability) and not ‘IQ test taking’ or ‘schooling’.
 This is partly established in terms of what intelligence-requiring outcomes in real life (e.g. educational achievement and career success) IQ tests can predict.
-IQ tests are very good at predicting these real world outcomes [link].
+IQ tests are very good at predicting real world outcomes.
 For a more extensive list of what IQ scores can predict, see the bottom of this page.

 Official IQ tests administered by certified psychologists